isabella232/win32-pr.es-es/desktop-src/TermServ/imsrdpclientadvancedsettings6-hotkeyfocusreleaseleft.md

 ## <a name="property-value"></a>Valor de propiedad

-El nuevo código de tecla virtual.
+Nuevo código de clave virtual.

 ## <a name="remarks"></a>Observaciones

-Esta propiedad solo es compatible con clientes Conexión a Escritorio remoto 6,1 y 7,0.
+Esta propiedad solo es compatible con Conexión a Escritorio remoto 6.1 y 7.0.

 ## <a name="requirements"></a>Requisitos